Once a woman becomes pregnant, her body begins to undergo several changes.

 When to See a Doctor

 Pain in your cervix can be very uncomfortable, even though it is a common problem among pregnant women.
-Although the few tips listed in this article may help relive your pain, consult your doctor if you feel your pain getting worse.

 - Flack NA, Hay-Smith EJ, Stringer MD, Gray AR, Woodley SJ.
 Adherence, tolerance and effectiveness of two different pelvic support belts as a treatment for pregnancy-related symphyseal pain – a pilot randomized trial.
 BMC Pregnancy Childbirth.
 2015;15:36.